faruklmu17/playwright_python_framework/README.md

 ---

-**You’re all set!** 🎉
-Now your framework signs up, logs in, saves the session, and auto-recovers if the session goes stale.
+🎉 You’re all set — the framework signs up, logs in, saves the session, and reuses it for fast, reliable tests.